rui-han-crh/tiled-property-flattener/README.md

 You may wish to transform this data into a format more suitable for your use.

 In addition, enums are also supported.
 Enums are defined in the project file, and are used in the map file.
 The enums are resolved and flattened into the properties of the objects and layers that use them as a _Set_.

+## Declaring composite properties

+Sometimes, it is desirable to maintain the nested properties of a custom type, instead of flattening them, such as one object possess two members of the same types.
+This is possible by declaring a member of type B in custom type A with the prefix `@composite:`.
+Then, the member of type B remains a nested property of type A, but the nested properties of member B can still be flattened.

+Here is an example - this Boeing737 has 2 engines.
+Each engine is declared as a composite property.
+Therefore, the members of type `Engine` are not flattened, but the nested properties of each engine are flattened.